What is the 60% tax trap and how can you legally avoid it?

 By paying more into a pension, you reduce your adjusted net income and can either reduce the amount of personal allowance you lose or even reinstate it fully if your income falls to £100,000 or less.

-Another option is to use salary sacrifice to give up part of your salary for a non-cash benefit such as childcare vouchers or private medical insurance.
+Another option is to use salary sacrifice to give up part of your salary for non-cash benefits, such as additional annual leave, cycle-to-work schemes, or electric vehicles.

 Why is boosting pension contributions worth considering?